OriolOriolOriol/Encrypt_and_Decrypt/README.md

 Source code in Python to encrypt and decrypt your files.

-It is possible to transform this one in a Ransonware
+It is possible to transform this one in a Ransomware